Rumpunzel/Vagrant/obsidian_vault/Vagrant/WIP 5/Violence.md

 ## Injuries
 Reduce your attribute scores by the total sum of your injuries.

+If you receive an injury after which the sum of your injuries exceeds at least one of your attribute scores, you must succeed on a **Guts** save against the sum of all their injuries or become incapacitated.

 ## Weapons
 Weapons make violence much more dangerous.
 Each weapon is represented by a weapon die.
 The longer/bigger the weapon, the bigger the die.